That's Life! ... In the 1700s

 Today, Jean Pierre Roma at Three Rivers is a National Historic Site on Brudenell Point, P.E.I. where three Canadian Heritage Rivers converge.
 (The Montague, Brudenell & Cardigan Rivers)

-and will include in addition to the many activities, a meal featuring foods typical of the era ...
+and will include in addition to the many activities, a typical Heritage Lunch of the era ...

 Roma at Three Rivers is located 8 km from Montague on the Roma Point Road off Rte 319 in eastern PEI: phone 902 838 3413; email roma1732@gmail.com

-You will be welcomed by Jean Pierre's house keeper, Madame Suzanne who will encourage you to dress in the fashions of the 1700s and learn about hygiene practices of the time.
+You will be welcomed by Jean Pierre's house keeper, Madame Suzanne who will encourage you to don a tricorner hat or bonnet.
+In dress of the period, Madame Suzanne will be your guide.
+Decide the appropriate dress for trades and social status in New France.
+Come prepared with a camera to catch the fashions of the 1700s and learn about hygiene practices of the time.

-You will experience the etiquette, and social graces of the 1700's as you savour a traditional heritage meal.
+Experience the etiquette, and social graces of the 1700's as you savour a traditional heritage lunch and sip Roma's herbal tea.

 Observe the customs and social structures.